 It delivers a hugely thrilling sound and a beautiful design in one simple box.
 There's plenty of deep, agile bass and oodles of detail as well as soaring dynamics.
 Build quality and finish are impeccable.

-It sounds gorgeous, it looks great, and we reckon £400 is a small price to pay for the huge boost in TV sound qulaity it delivers.
+It sounds gorgeous, it looks great, and we reckon it's worth every penny for the huge boost in TV sound quality it delivers.